-\textbf{Negative-control compositions.} To test the specificity and selectivity of our recognition potential, we performed negative-control simulations with incorrect histone stoichiometries.
-These systems were designed to mimic scenarios where octamer assembly is structurally or chemically unfavorable, thereby providing a benchmark for nonspecific aggregation and spontaneous misfolding.
-The goal is to verify that the force field does not artificially drive the formation of compact octamer-like structures under invalid compositions.
+\textbf{Negative-control compositions.} To test the specificity and selectivity of our \textit{recognition} potential, we performed negative-control simulations with incorrect histone stoichiometries.
+These systems were designed to mimic scenarios where octamer assembly is structurally or chemically unfavorable, thereby favoring nonspecific aggregation and spontaneous misfolding.
+The goal is to verify that the force field does not artificially drive the formation of compact octamer-like structures with invalid compositions.
 We designed two sets of simulations, each run across 10 independent replicas.
-In the first set, only H3–H4 dimers were present, omitting the H2A and H2B subunits entirely.
-In the second set, we introduced two copies of each homo-type, generating compositions like H3–H3, H4–H4, H2A–H2A, and H2B–H2B.
-These control groups systematically lack the full complement of interaction partners defined in the native octamer, and thus test whether nonspecific attraction or geometric constraints alone could suffice for assembly.
+In the first set, only H3-H4 dimers were present, omitting the H2A and H2B subunits entirely.
+In the second set, we introduced two copies of each homo-type (H3-H3, H4-H4, H2A-H2A, and H2B-H2B).
+These control groups systematically lack the full complement of interaction partners defined in the native octamer, and thus test whether nonspecific attraction or geometric constraints alone could suffice to prevent non-specific aggregation.
 In both control scenarios, no trajectory yielded a complete octamer (see representative Movie S2 in Supporting Information).
-Instead, the systems either remained disordered or formed small aggregates that stalled at sub-octamer intermediates, such as compact dimers or tetramers.
-These assemblies were unstable and failed to evolve into higher-order structures, in contrast to the robust octamer formation observed under correct stoichiometry.
+Instead, the systems stalled at sub-octamer intermediates, such as dimers, and could not evolve into higher-order structures, in contrast to the robust octamer formation observed under correct stoichiometry.
 These negative results confirm that the recognition scheme does not promote spurious binding or nonfunctional aggregation.
 Octamer formation depends critically on both complementary interaction types and the correct stoichiometric balance.
-The recognition potential is thus highly specific and selective, favoring correct assemblies over nonfunctional alternatives.
+The \textit{recognition} potential is thus highly specific and selective, favoring correct assemblies over nonfunctional alternatives.